 ‘Periodical time’—the monthly, the fortnightly, the weekly, or at times, the single issue—became a way of serving and forming diverse publics, with spaces including popular, cultural, and literary magazines; newspapers; self-published zines; artist-run magazines; and journals.

 For some artists and intellectuals, the print platform remains appealing for its visual, archival, discursive, and dissemination functions.
 We seek to understand how periodicals map, compile, translate, and republish texts as they define what it means to be modern and contemporary in specific locales.

 This symposium invites contributions anchored around periodicals from Asia published between 1900 to the present.

 Possible topics include, but are not limited to:

-1. How did periodicals in Asia shape and disseminate debates around discourses on modernism, aesthetics, the avant-garde, and the contemporary?
+1. How did periodicals shape and disseminate debates around discourses on modernism, aesthetics, the avant-garde, and the contemporary in Asia?
 How were these related to broader affinities such as those of the non-West, the post-colonial, the indigenous, or the alternative?

 2. How might we chart the contexts and economies of their production, conditions of publication, circuits of distribution, and networks of readership?
 What kinds of material content and collection did the form of the periodical make possible?

 3. In what ways did periodicals serve as sites of exhibition?
 What were the languages of visuality constituted within them via images of artwork, advertisements, covers, design and typography, and the very form of the periodical?

 4. What intersections between art and writing did periodicals enable?
 How did the periodical form facilitate experiments in language and new genres of writing?
 Who were the writers who made significant contributions to periodicals, and what new imaginaries around art did they introduce?